opencloud-eu/web-extensions/README.md

 ## Adding a new app to this repository

 New apps must be placed inside the `packages` folder and be prefixed with `web-app-`.
-Additionally, the following changes are needed:

-- add the new app to the `APPS` variable in the `.drone.star` file
-- add the `dist` folder of the new app to the list of volume mounts of the docker `opencloud` service
+Additionally, the `dist` folder of the new app needs to be added as volume mount of the docker `opencloud` service.